BoulderCounty/rcv-rla/README.md

     ```
     docker exec -it bc-rla /bin/bash
     ```
 - [ ] 5.2.4.
 Refresh local copies of code in the container from the main repository in the event the notebook or other files have been updated.
-Only do this once when starting the RLA process, otherwise your notebook (and an work underway) may be overwritten.
+Only do this once when starting the RLA process, otherwise your notebook (and any work underway) may be overwritten.
     ```
     cd /opt/BoCo-RCV-RLA
     git pull